edgedb/easy-edgedb/chapter3/index.md

 ## Deleting Bistritz

-We haven't learned how to `update` yet (we'll learn that in Chapter 6), but we do know how to `delete` so let's get rid of our duplicate Bistritz.
+Now that we know how to `delete`, let's try to get rid of our duplicate Bistritz.
+Later on we will learn how to do this smoothly thanks to learning how to `update` in Chapter 6, and how to manage deletion policies in Chapter 13.
+But even at this point we still know enough to make the deletion happen with a few extra steps.

 Let's first do a query to remember what the two objects look like at the moment:

 ```edgeql
 select City {*} filter .name = 'Bistritz';